rozzy/laadur/README.md

 When you are doing routine work, you may need a tool which will simplify your workflow.
 So became **laadur**.

 Laadur creates a folder in your homepath (/Users/{user}/.laadur) and keeps there your templates.
+**It works via CLI.
+So, it can't be required in your project or smth else.**

 ## Using
 Before using, install it: